n-reeves/n-reeves.github.io/_posts/2025-1-21-experiment-design-customer-service.md

 To contextualize the confidence interval, remind stakeholders that these values represent the range of plausible outcomes given the data.
 I like to provide extreme examples to help them understand the downside of working with point estimates alone.

-- If customers assigned to trained reps were unusually cheerful by chance, the results might overestimate the true effect
+- If customers assigned to trained reps were unusually cheerful by chance, the results might overestimate the true effect.
 - Conversely, if treated reps happened to get more difficult customers, the results might underestimate the effect.

 The confidence interval is just a means to quantify this effect.
-If we were to repeat this experiment 100 times with random sets of customers and random reps each time, we would expect that in 95% of these trials this range would include the true value added by the new strategy.
-If this explanation is too heady for your partners, you can start by explaining there is a 95% chance that the value offered by the new strategy will fall between the range that you calculated.
+If we were to repeat this experiment 100 times with random sets of customers and random reps each time, we would expect that in $$95%$$ of these trials this range would include the true value added by the new strategy.
+If this explanation is too heady for your partners, you can start by explaining there is a $$95%$$ chance that the value offered by the new strategy will fall between the range that you calculated.

 ## Future Directions: AI, LLMS, and the Future of Service
 As AI tools like large language models (LLMs) become integral to customer service, the role of statistics becomes even more critical.
 A/B testing AI-driven methods—such as comparing chatbot versions or evaluating hybrid human-AI workflows—requires robust frameworks to measure their impact on customer experience.